greydanus/greydanus.github.io/_posts/2026-03-19-moviescape.md

 The internet often feels like exactly that library.
 It contains more film criticism, reviews, recommendations, and AI-generated slop than anyone could read in a lifetime, and yet I, among others, find it increasingly difficult to find a good new niche movie.
 Every year, somewhere around 10,000 new feature films are produced, and yet most recommendation algorithms point us towards the same top 5-10 titles.
 These recommendation algorithms, which promised to help us with variety and personalization, actually seem to be sharpening the power law distribution of "movies people actually watch."

 The problem is not information, as we have more of that than ever before, but rather structure.
 We need a map to orient ourselves.
 And it needs to be spatial, ideally 2D, and organized in such a way that we can use popular movies and categories to orient ourselves, but we also want to stumble across niche/unusual titles by accident.
-And we want to stumble across the *right* niche titles given the context, but a string of non-sequitors.
+And we want to stumble across the *right* niche titles given the context, not a string of non-sequiturs.
 The "top 10" lists don't do this.
 They are based on the taste of movie critics and Hollywood institutions which, at this point, are wildly out of sync with what most people actually enjoy.

 Moviescape is a first attempt at that map.
 We took 80,000 movies, used AI to characterize their plots, themes and mood, and projected them onto a 2D map that's zoomable, pannable, and searchable.
 In this post, we will walk through how this was done and how the map itself can be used to explore the world of cinema and pick out interesting films on the "long tail" of content.